rohitkumarvatsh01/Education-Website/README.md

 # Education-Website
-Create a responsive webpage using HTML, CSS and JavaScript. the main feature of this website are:-
+Create a responsive webpage using HTML, CSS and JavaScript.
+The main feature of this website are:-

 <li>Responsive header / navbar with toggle menu bar effect.
 <li>Responsive home / hero section.